Enabling Key Pair SSH Connections to Amazon EC2 VMs

 Service Portal users must:

 - have ownership of the VM.
 For new VMs, ownership is automatically assigned to the requester.
 For more information, see Assigning Service Ownership.

 In addition, we recommend that Service Portal users be associated with credentials matching the name of the key pair assigned to the VM, either directly or through a group or an organization.
-To assign key pair credentials to an organization, see Creating Organizations for Multi-Tenancy.
+To assign key pair credentials to an organization, see Creating Organizations.
 To assign key pair credentials to a user or group, see Adding User and Group Accounts and Assigning Roles.

 Commander users must have Operator or higher access rights on the VM.
 See Assigning Access Rights to Administrative Users.